-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 What’s orange and sounds like a parrot?

 MICHELLE: Um, yeah.
 That’s it.

 MJ.
 Well, huh.
 Uh.
 Read any good manga this week?

 MICHELLE: I did!
 I spent the week conducting a massive catchup marathon of Natsume’s Book of Friends, and while I now lament that it took me so long to really immerse myself in the gentle beauty of this fantastic series, it was nonetheless a lovely experience to luxuriate in a dozen volumes!

 The twelfth volume came out earlier this month and features mostly episodic stories, though not without personal consequence for Takashi Natsume, a lonely teenage boy with the ability to see yokai.
 First, he helps a yokai read an old, damaged letter from a human.
 Next, there’s a story about an old lady yokai who thought Natsume’s grandmother (who bound yokai to her by writing their names in the Book of Friends) was a yokai.
 And then Natsume gets captured in a jar and taken off as tribute to a newly awakened god, whereupon his friend Tanuma (possessed of a very limited supernatural sensitivity) steps up to attempt to rescue him.